RobertGregg/FGES.jl/README.md

 # Fast Greedy Equivalence Search (FGES)

-Given a set of observational data, this algorithm will construct a directed acyclic graph where nodes represents variables in the data and edges represent causal connections between those variables.
+Given a set of observational data, this algorithm will construct a directed acyclic graph where nodes represent variables in the data and edges represent causal connections between those variables.

 ## Installing the package

-The package is still undergoing major changes, however it can it tested using
+The package is still undergoing major changes, however it can be tested using

 ```julia
 pkg> add https://github.com/RobertGregg/FGES.jl.git